Maximizing Sales with Non-Monetary Service Value

 Not everything is about price.

-When your team shifts away from a purely price-focused perspective, they gain insight into every other value driver included in a deal.
+When your team shifts away from a purely price-focused perspective, they gain insight into the other value drivers in a deal.

 “When your team shifts away from a purely price-focused perspective, they gain insight into every other value driver included in a deal.”

 It’s called non-monetary value.
+Unlike monetary elements that directly change the price you charge or the margin you report, these factors influence the overall value of the deal without necessarily appearing on the invoice.
 As you can imagine, this broad term covers quite a few types of negotiables.
 Here are a few you might see in a sales negotiation environment:

 • Flexible payment terms